Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **USE_SERIAL** outputs 8 bits image data to the serial in ASCII.
 May be usefull for a third party program to get the data out of the sensor.
 - **USE_TFT** allows compiling the code without display options for sneak attacks !
 It still records on SD card however.
 - **USE_SD**.
 Well, if you refuse to record your art because art is ephemeral.
 Joke part, useful to boot without SD card module attached for debugging purposes.
-- **USE_EXTREME_OVERCLOCK** allows multiplying the clock frequency by a factor of 2.
-Use at your own risks.
 - **USE_SNEAK_MODE** disable LEDS in recording mode.

 # Minimal parts